0fner/SyncFSToRaumfeld/README.md

 Limitations
 ===========
-* the IP adress of the Frontier Smart Radio must be fixed: either set a fixed IP address on the radio or assign a fixed IP address via DHCP
+* the IP adress of the Frontier Silicon smart radio must be fixed: either set a fixed IP address on the radio or assign a fixed IP address via DHCP
 * Teufel Streamer devices are identified by their room name, multiple Teufel Streamer devices per room are not supported

 Debugging